LLNL/lbann/docs/layers/transform_layers.rst

 The output is identical to the input, but the back propagation output (i.e. the error signal) is always zero.
 Compare with the stop_gradient operation in TensorFlow and Keras.
-Note that this means that computed gradients in preceeding layers are not exact gradients of the objective function.
+Note that this means that computed gradients in preceding layers are not exact gradients of the objective function.

 Arguments: None